mttmccb/mttmccb2.github.io/_posts/2016-04-09-starting-with-aurelia-i18n.md

 ```

 ## Gotcha, Issues and workarounds
 - Don't forget that adding a `t` attribute will replace the `textContent`, I forgot to include the punctuation and this was clear as it was in the translation file.
-- Loading multiple language doesn't seem to work
-    - related issue
+- Loading multiple language didn't work initially with aurelia-i18n 0.5.0 but this was fixed in 0.5.1, you can see the hack in a previous commit if you really want.

 ## Improvements
 This only shows off a small part of i18n, I didn't get into number or date formats or different ways it can be implemented, when I make more use of those features I'll be sure to share it on this blog.

 ## Conclusion

-## Footnotes
+I'm quite happy with how easy it was to get i18n setup in Aurelia, it doesn't overly complicate the skeleton, but I can see how it might in some cases.
+Where possible I'd try to use `BaseI18N` and inherit from that.

-<a name="language-footnote">1</a>: If you're wondering why the language in brackets is translated into english except english which is translated into welsh it's because I started with the first too.
-Saesneg looks a lot like sassenach which is seem as derogatory but it just mean english in welsh or gaelic.
+<small><a name="language-footnote">1</a>: If you're wondering why the language in brackets is translated into english except english which is translated into welsh it's because I started with the first too.
+Saesneg looks a lot like sassenach which is seem as derogatory but it just mean english in welsh or gaelic.</small>